Understanding PoC, MVP and Prototype | Savvy Development Guide

 User experience is, however, pushed aside when you build a POC.
 That’s because it takes lots of time and effort to create an optimal user experience which is not the point of creating a POC.

-A Proof of Concept (PoC) is a small project to verify that some tech concept (method, technology, integration, etc.) is implementable.
+A Proof of Concept (PoC) is a small project to verify that some tech concepts (method, technology, integration, etc.) are implementable.

 2.1.
 How To Differentiate a Proof of Concept?

 So, how is PoC different from an MVP or a Prototype?
 Here are a few essential things to remember: